ganatrask/reachy_2023/docker/README.md

 builds # build sources and source the whole ROS environment cbuilds # clean build sources and source the ROS environment
 ```
+These commands must be done inside the container, so in a terminal where you connected with "docker exec -it reachy_2023 /bin/bash"

 ## Stop
 You can stop the `reachy_2023` container with